How to Determine if a Private Business Loan Is Right for You

 How to Qualify for a Private Business Loan:

 Private lenders like angel investors and venture capitalists, for example, tend to understand specific segments of the market better than traditional lenders.
-They make decisions based on your business’s potential, not its history.
-Therefore, you’ll likely need a solid business plan and viable market before they’ll provide financing.
+They make decisions based on your business’s potential, not its financial history.
+Therefore, you’ll likely need to provide a solid business plan and viable market before they’ll approve your financing application.

 Finally, if you’re borrowing from a family member or friend, a good-faith agreement may be enough to obtain funding.
-The IRS requires a formal contract, but the terms can be more favorable than working with other private lenders.
+The IRS requires a formal contract, but the loan terms can be more favorable than working with other private lenders.

 How to Obtain and Repay a Private Business Loan:

-Repayment terms for private business loans are outlined in the loan agreement.
+Repayment plans for private business loans are outlined in the loan agreement.
 With a merchant cash advance, you’ll likely be required to remit a portion of your daily revenue until the loan is paid back.
 Private lines of credit or working capital loans may require accounts receivable financing, which means the lender is entitled to a portion of your outstanding sales.
 Term loans typically have more traditional repayment terms, requiring you to make payments on a weekly or monthly basis until the loan is paid in full.

-Conclusion: Consider a Private Loan
+Conclusion: Consider a Private Loan for Your Business

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.